Leo Baeck College: Location

-The College was originally housed at West London Synagogue and expanded into a new building at the West London Synagogue site in 1963.
+The college was originally housed at West London Synagogue and expanded into a new building at the West London Synagogue site in 1963.
 It moved in 1981 to larger premises at the Manor House (later known as The Sternberg Centre) in North Finchley, along with other institutions within the progressive Jewish movements.
-This in turn led to a major growth in its activities, especially its extra-mural department, which provided a wide range of day-time and evening activities for the wider public.
+This in turn led to a major growth in its activities, especially its extramural department, which provided a wide range of day-time and evening activities for the wider public.
 Its teachers training department also expanded and eventually formed a separate education department that served both the Reform and Liberal movements, later being known as the Centre for Jewish Education (CJE).
 In 2001 CJE integrated with the old Leo Baeck College to become Leo Baeck College–Centre for Jewish Education (LBC-CJE).